Charles Coughlin: Capitalism

+Despite being considered far-right, Coughlin's views on capitalism were considered to be more significantly radical and left wing compared to President Franklin Roosevelt, and even included support for more higher minimum wages and nationalization of natural resources and certain institutions.

 The historian Michael Kazin wrote that Coughlin's followers saw capitalism and communism as equally evil.
 They believed that they were defending those people who were joined more by piety, economic frustration, and a common dread of powerful, modernizing enemies than through any class identity.
 In a 1930 broadcast, Coughlin stated:

 “We have lived to see the day that modern Shylocks have grown fat and wealthy, praised and deified, because they have perpetuated the ancient crime of usury under the modern racket of statesmanship.”

 Coughlin proclaimed in 1935: "I have dedicated my life to fight against the heinous rottenness of modern capitalism because it robs the laborer of this world's goods.
 But blow for blow I shall strike against Communism, because it robs us of the next world's happiness."The NUSJ's articles of faith included work and income guarantees, the nationalization of key industries, wealth redistribution through increased taxation of the wealthy, federal protection of labor unions, and limiting property rights in favor of government control of the country's assets for public good.
 Coughlin said:

 We maintain the principle that there can be no lasting prosperity if free competition exists in industry.
 Therefore, it is the business of government not only to legislate for a minimum annual wage and maximum working schedule to be observed by industry, but also so to curtail individualism that, if necessary, factories shall be licensed and their output shall be limited.

 One of Coughlin's slogans was "Less care for internationalism and more concern for national prosperity", which appealed to isolationists and many Irish Catholics.